duytranhk/my-configuration/README.md

-# No thing fancy, Just some assets for my configuration
+No thing fancy, just some assets for my configuration